-If you're in fixed ops for an automotive dealership you may be selling auto parts online or you may be considering it, so we put together a comprehensive list of 38 auto parts eCommerce website builders and platforms.
+If you're in fixed ops for an automotive dealership you may already be selling auto parts online or you may be considering it.

-Obviously, vehicle fitment is a major consideration when selling auto parts online.
+Obviously, vehicle fitment is a major consideration for any automotive eCommerce platform.
 Any website platform or website builder needs to be able to work with vehicle fitment.

 Some automotive eCommerce website builders have proprietary platforms, like PartSites or RevolutionParts, for example.
 Some use open source platforms such as Magento or WordPress to build sites.
 We explain the differences in open source vs. proprietary platforms or software as a service (Saas) web platforms to sell parts.

-Open source platforms can be marketed as "free," but that's not really the case as any new eCommerce website needs development work by an auto parts eCommerce website builder.
+Open source platforms can be marketed as "free," but that's not really the case.
+Any new eCommerce website needs development work by an auto parts eCommerce website builder.
 Some open source websites can cost tens of thousands of dollars when fully built out.

 Our list of website builders includes companies that work with WordPress (and WooCommerce, the WordPress shopping cart plugin), Shopify, Drupal, BigCommerce, Volusion, Joomla, Magento, and ASPDotNetStoreFront.

 When considering platforms and website builders, vehicle fitment data can come from multiple sources.

 For OEM parts, website builders tend to specialize in specific brands.
 For example, RevolutionParts markets their services for websites selling parts for GM, Ford, Honda and other brands.

-For websites selling aftermarket products, fitment data can come from many different sources including DCi, the SEMA Data Coop or Paramount Data Management.
+For websites selling aftermarket products, fitment data can come from many different sources.
+This can include DCi, the SEMA Data Coop or Paramount Data Management.
 These sources usually depend on ACES data for fitment.